Mission Statement: student transitions

 Attending college should absolutely be one of the best times in your life.
 Becoming immersed in the collegiate experience has the potential to change your personal and career trajectory for life; so, enjoy the experience; elevate your involvement and thinking; and become an engaged Bronco.
 The OST staff looks forward to meeting you and supporting you during your time at WMU.

-The Office of Student Transitions consists of five units:
+The Office of Student Transitions consists of Six units:

 - New Student Orientation